Thioester: Reactions

-The carbonyl center in thioesters is more reactive toward amine nucleophiles to give amides:
+The carbonyl center in thioesters is more reactive toward amine than oxygen nucleophiles, giving amides:

+This reaction is exploited in native chemical ligation, a protocol for peptide synthesis.
-In a related reaction, but using a soft-metal to capture the thiolate, thioesters are converted into esters.

-Thioesters provide useful chemoselectivity in the synthesis of biomolecules.
+In a related reaction, thioesters can be converted into esters.
+Thioacetate esters can also be cleaved with methanethiol in the presence of stoichiometric base, as illustrated in the preparation of pent-4-yne-1-thiol:

+Thioesters enolize easily as the sulfur atom stabilizes the enol.
+But the enols are less nucleophilic than ketene acetals, and carbonyl α-substitution reactions occur more slowly.

 A reaction unique to thioesters is the Fukuyama coupling, in which the thioester is coupled with an organozinc halide by a palladium catalyst to give a ketone.

 Biochemistry

 Thioesters are common intermediates in many biosynthetic reactions, including the formation and degradation of fatty acids and mevalonate, precursor to steroids.
 Examples include malonyl-CoA, acetoacetyl-CoA, propionyl-CoA, cinnamoyl-CoA, and acyl carrier protein (ACP) thioesters.
 Acetogenesis proceeds via the formation of acetyl-CoA.
 The biosynthesis of lignin, which comprises a large fraction of the Earth's land biomass, proceeds via a thioester derivative of caffeic acid.
 These thioesters arise analogously to those prepared synthetically, the difference being that the dehydration agent is ATP.
 In addition, thioesters play an important role in the tagging of proteins with ubiquitin, which tags the protein for degradation.

 Oxidation of the sulfur atom in thioesters (thiolactones) is postulated in the bioactivation of the antithrombotic prodrugs ticlopidine, clopidogrel, and prasugrel.